DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/GradingPro/GP-Section-Setup.md

 ### Offset with Slope

-Define a Feature Line points by offset and slope:
+Define a point by offset and slope:

 - **Height/Offset** - Specify offset values from the previous point or origin
 - **Slope Percentage** - Specify slope percentage for point elevation